newton_polynomial#

 Returns:

 The integral value of the polynomial over the given bounds.
-If only one polynomial is available, the return value is of a float type.
+If only one polynomial is available, a single value of float type is returned.
+For multiple polynomials, an array of values is returned.

 Return type: